3rdpartyeve/phealng/README.md

     PhealConfig::getInstance()->http_keepalive = true; // default 15 seconds
     PhealConfig::getInstance()->http_keepalive = 10; // KeepAliveTimeout in seconds

-### SSL Connection
+### SSL Encrypted API Calls
 With Incursion 1.1.2 CCP allows you to make SSL encrypted calls.
 To accomplish that you only need to point the api_base to the correct SSL url.
-If you've trouble with SSL certificate verification you can turn this off (for debug purposes) but keep in mind you'll be vulnerable to man-in-the-middle attacks then.

 At the moment SSL is not enabled by default.